All Episodes

 Well, they got all the congressional briefings on weapons of mass destruction, too.

-Especially the uh select committees on intelligence in the uh in the House and the Senate.
+Bush didn't get anything more than they got, especially the select committees on intelligence in the House and the Senate.

-Anyway, thanks for the uh thanks for the cone call.
+Anyway, thanks for the concall.

-In his commencement remarks, you'll hear the audio sound bites coming up.
+You'll hear the audio sound bites coming up.

-You ask and I get the answer.
+You ask, and I get the answer.

-The ruling of the three judge panel was on September 22nd last year.
+The ruling of the three-judge panel was on September 22nd, last year.

 That was denied.